Security Considerations in AI-Robotics: A Survey of Current Methods, Challenges, and Opportunities: Introduction and Motivation

-{Furthermore, the integration of robots into various aspects of our lives has given rise to pressing ethical and legal concerns.
-These concerns extend beyond security attacks and are intertwined with the growing cognitive capabilities of AI-Robotics systems.} {\textit{Ethically}, the influence of robots on human behavior and emotions is a significant issue.
-In scenarios involving medical, social and assistive robots, the potential for robots to form emotional bonds with users raises questions about risk of dependence on machines and their psychological impact on individuals \cite{riek2014code}.
+Furthermore, the integration of robots into various aspects of our lives has given rise to pressing \textit{ethical and legal} concerns.
+These concerns extend beyond security attacks and are intertwined with the growing cognitive capabilities of AI-Robotics systems.
+Ethically, the influence of robots on human behavior and emotions is a significant issue.
+In scenarios involving medical, social, and assistive robots, the potential for robots to form emotional bonds with users raises questions about the risk of dependence on machines and their psychological impact on individuals \cite{riek2014code}.
 Also, the overt reliance on autonomous robotic agents for decision-making processes can have negative impacts on human cognitive thinking and reasoning capacities, ultimately leading to a loss of human autonomy \cite{datteri2009ethical}.
-On the \textit{legal front}, navigating liability and responsibility within robotic systems presents a complex challenge.
-For instance, determining accountability when a ``remote assisted telesurgery’’ procedure goes awry requires careful consideration.
-Moreover, the exchange of personal data and information between robots and humans raises data privacy concerns, necessitating adherence to legal frameworks like the 2020 California Consumer Privacy Act (CCPA) \cite{CCPA} and the 2016 General Data Protection Regulation (GDPR)\cite{gdpr}.}
+On the legal front, navigating liability and responsibility within robotic systems presents a complex challenge.
+For instance, determining accountability when a ``remote-assisted telesurgery’’ procedure goes awry requires careful consideration.
+Moreover, the exchange of personal data and information between robots and humans raises data privacy concerns, necessitating adherence to legal frameworks like the 2020 California Consumer Privacy Act (CCPA) \cite{CCPA} and the 2016 General Data Protection Regulation (GDPR)\cite{gdpr}.

-{Besides, growing cognitive capabilities of AI-Robotics systems have allowed robots to interact with humans raising security concerns over Human-Robot Interaction (HRI).
-Ethical and legal dimension of these interaction revolve around integrity, privacy, safety of these interactions.
-Addressing these ethical and legal intricacies is paramount to ensuring responsible, respectful and secure interactions between robots and humans.}
+Besides, growing cognitive capabilities of AI-Robotics systems have allowed robots to have direct cognitive interactions with humans— raising security concerns over Human-Robot Interaction (HRI).
+The ethical and legal dimensions of these interactions revolve around integrity, privacy, and safety.
+Addressing these ethical and legal intricacies is paramount to ensuring responsible, respectful, and secure interactions between robots and humans.

-Motivated by these three dimensions i.e. \textit{attack surfaces and {mitigation strategies}, ethical and legal concerns,} and \textit{HRI security}, this paper aims provide a holistic review of these critical aspect to improve overall security posture of AI-Robotics systems.